umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/nested-content.md

 {% hint style="info" %} We highly recommend that you use the [Block List](../block-editor/block-list-editor.md) instead.

-Nested Content has been marked as obsolete and will be removed from future versions of Umbraco. {% endhint %}
+Nested Content has been marked as obsolete and development on the property editor has been discontinued. {% endhint %}

 `Alias: Umbraco.NestedContent`